 Section 2(b) of the Trademark Act, 15 U.S.C. §1052(b), bars the registration on either the Principal Register or the Supplemental Register of marks that consist of or comprise (whether consisting solely of, or having incorporated in them) the flag, coat of arms, or other insignia of the United States, of any state or municipality of the United States, or of any foreign nation.
 See Ceccato v.
 Manifattura Lane Gaetano Marzotto & Figli, S.p.A., 32 USPQ2d 1192, 1196 (TTAB 1994) (noting that "it would appear that the reference to ‘municipality’ in the Statute is to a municipality in the United States, and that prohibition of registration with respect to foreign coats of arms, etc., is to those of the countries themselves, rather than to those of the states or municipalities of the foreign countries").
 Moreover, registration of all such official insignia is barred regardless of the identity of the applicant, that is, the statutory prohibition allows no exception even when the applicant is a government entity seeking to register its own flag, coat of arms, or other insignia.
 In re City of Houston, 731 F.3d 1326, 108 USPQ2d 1226 (Fed.
 Cir.
 2013).

 Section 2(b) also bars the registration of marks that consist of or comprise any simulation of such symbols.
-“Simulation” refers to “something that gives the appearance or effect or has the characteristics of an original item.”
+See In re Shabby Chic Brands, LLC, 122 USPQ2d 1139 (TTAB 2017) (affirming §2(b) refusal on the ground that the applied-for mark was a simulation of the Prince of Wales’ official emblem).
+"Simulation" refers to "something that gives the appearance or effect or has the characteristics of an original item."
+In re Advance Indus.
+Sec., Inc., 194 USPQ 344, 346 (TTAB 1977).
 Whether a mark comprises a simulation must be determined from a visual comparison of the proposed mark vis-à-vis replicas of the flag, coat of arms, or other insignia in question.
 In re Waltham Watch Co., 179 USPQ 59, 60 (TTAB 1973).
-Focus must be on the general recollection of the flag or insignia by purchasers, “without a careful analysis and side-by-side comparison.”
+Focus must be on the general recollection of the flag or insignia by purchasers, "without a careful analysis and side-by-side comparison."
 In re Advance Indus.
-Sec., Inc., 194 USPQ 344, 346 (TTAB 1977).
+Sec., 194 USPQ at 346.

-Section 2(b) differs from the provision of §2(a) regarding national symbols (see TMEP §1203.03(b)) in that §2(b) requires no additional element, such as disparagement or a false suggestion of a connection, to preclude registration.
+Section 2(b) differs from the provision of §2(a) regarding national symbols (see TMEP §1203.03(a)(iii)) in that §2(b) requires no additional element, such as a false suggestion of a connection, to preclude registration.